Skip to main content

 • Left cross: A car turning left fails to see or yield to an oncoming cyclist.

 • Dooring: An occupant of a parked car opens a door into the path of a cyclist.
-Especially common in urban areas.
+Especially common in urban areas with on-street parking.

-• Unsafe passing: A car passes too close (under 4 feet), either striking the cyclist directly or forcing them off the road.
+• Unsafe passing: A car passes too close, either striking the cyclist directly or forcing them off the road.

 • Intersection collisions: Cars failing to yield right-of-way to cyclists at intersections.